Barenaked for the Holidays: E.P. Version

 An E.P. of Hanukkah-themed songs named the Barenaked for Hanukkah E.P. was released as a digital download on November 15, 2005.
 It contains a live version of "Hanukkah, O Hanukkah" from the band's Toronto concert on November 20, 2004, as well as the album versions of "Hanukkah Blessings" and "I Have a Little Dreidel".
 It was certified gold in Canada.

 Barenaked on a Stick

 Barenaked on a Stick is a 128MB USB flash drive that contains the Holidays CD, live songs and ad libs, a demo recording, videos of the album recording, promo photos and buddy icons for instant messaging programs.
 It was sold initially at the 2005 holiday concert tour, and then through Nettwerk's online store, and though Amazon.com.
 The USB stick was part of a product test by the band to see if there was a market for releasing albums on reusable media.
 Their next album Barenaked Ladies Are Me was also released on USB flash drive, as were subsequent live recordings.

 Rock Band

 The song "Hanukkah Blessings" was released on the Rock Band music store on December 23, 2008.

+Spinoff recordings

+In 2023 American jazz composer Jeff Novotny released a bossa nova version of "Elf's Lament" entitled "The Billion-Dollar Washing Machine".